-I = Incomplete (Ground): This grade does not affect a student's satisfactory academic progress.
-Unless otherwise specified by the Director of Education or Program Director, students have seven (7) calendar days from the last scheduled day of a course to complete all course requirements.
-If students do not complete the required course work, assignments and tests by the seventh (7th) calendar day from the last scheduled day of a course, they receive a grade of zero ("0") for the incomplete work.
-The zero ("0") grade is included in the calculation with all other grades earned in the course to determine a final grade for the course according to the course grading rubric.
+justifiable, the instructor may issue an Incomplete grade which is converted to a final grade at the end of the approved extension.
+An extension for incomplete work will not exceed seven (7) calendar days from the last scheduled day of a course, excluding any scheduled breaks.
+If students do not complete the required assignments and tests by the seventh (7th) calendar day from the last scheduled day of a course, they receive a grade of zero ("0") for the incomplete work.
+The zero ("0") grade is included in the calculation with all other grades earned in the course to determine a final grade for the course per the course grading rubric.
+Students with an incomplete grade in a course are permitted to attend regularly scheduled classes.